jezhumble/cdsite/_pages/about.md

 ###A note on contacting me###

 The best way to reach me is by email at humble@acm.org, but unfortunately due to the large amount of email I receive I can't guarantee a timely response.
-I allocate a fixed amount of time to dealing with email, with the result is that my backlog is long and growing.
+I allocate a fixed amount of time to dealing with email, with the result that my backlog is long and growing.
 I apologize in advance.